Background pattern

 If you have any other doubts about the use of this medication, ask your doctor, pharmacist, or nurse.

-Severe side effects associated with the use of Slinda are described in the paragraph “Breast Cancer” and “Thrombosis” in the section 2 ‘What you need to know before starting to take Slinda’.
+The serious side effects associated with the use of Slinda are described in the paragraph "Breast Cancer" and "Thrombosis" in section 2 "What you need to know before you start taking Slinda".

-Read this section for more information and consult your doctor if you consider it necessary.
+Read this section for more information and consult your doctor if necessary.

-Irregular vaginal bleeding may occur during the use of Slinda, which can be a light spotting that does not require a pad or a more intense bleeding, quite similar to a light period and requires the use of sanitary protection.
-It may also occur that you never have bleeding.
+Irregular vaginal bleeding may occur during the use of Slinda, which can be a slight spotting that does not require a pad or a more intense bleeding, quite similar to a scarce menstruation that requires sanitary protection.
+It can also happen that you never have bleeding.
 Irregular bleeding is not a sign that the contraceptive protection of Slinda has decreased.
 In general, you do not need to do anything; simply continue taking Slinda.
 However, if the bleeding is intense or prolonged, you should consult your doctor.

-If the bleeding is very frequent and irregular, you should consider the use of another contraceptive method.
-If you do not have vaginal bleeding during treatment, a pregnancy test should be performed if you have not taken the pills as indicated in section 3 “How to take Slinda”.
+If the bleeding is very frequent and irregular, you should consider using another contraceptive method.
+If you do not have vaginal bleeding during treatment, you should have a pregnancy test if you have not taken the tablets as indicated in section 3 "How to take Slinda".

 The following side effects have been associated with the use of Slinda: